Apology Not Fucking Accepted

 Scott's face lit up with interest.
 "What kind of slugs?
 What if my preference is to be a snail?"

-She ignored him, climbing back up the steps into the dark upper reaches of Grimmauld.
+She ignored him, climbing the steps into the dark upper reaches of Grimmauld.
 She went straight to her room instead of Harry's.
 She didn't have to worry about him being alone, he was with Ginny, and by the time morning came around he would be ready to hear Scott's side of things.
-Or maybe not, but regardless, Hermione wanted more sleep.
+Or perhaps not, but, regardless, Hermione wanted more sleep.

 Ron was there on the bed, staring up at the ceiling with his arms folded behind his head.
 He sat up when she walked in.
 "You all right?"

 "I'm fine.
 He wasn't hostile," she reported.
 "A bit reticent, but not hostile.
 Harry and Ginny?"